rancilhac/Genome-Wide-Phylogenies.github.io/Downstream-analyses.md

   readline(prompt="Press [enter] to continue")
 }
 ```
-Further plotting options are available in the `plot.phylo()` function, and in the (ggphylo R package)[https://github.com/gjuggler/ggphylo].
+Further plotting options are available in the `plot.phylo()` function, and in the [ggphylo R package](https://github.com/gjuggler/ggphylo).

 - Removing tips from the trees:
 ```R:
 tips.to.remove <- c("01", "02")
 trees.pruned <- drop.tip.multiphylo(trees.rooted, tips.to.remove)